pop-ecx/rango/README.md

 ## Coming Features
 - ~[ ]File upload and download~
 - [ ] encryption

+> :warning: Rango is still not mature yet.
+Expect some bugs.

 > Since the agent nor translator doesn't support encryption at the moment, you can achieve this using ssl in http profile.
 Make sure the ssl is from a trusted CA as zig's http client can be bitchy if it isn't.